 Factors of Power

 There are plenty of works studying the correlation between factors of power in world politics.
-In the 1920-1930s, ideologists in the Soviet Union, economically broke and militarily incapable at that time, advanced the slogans of communism as the future of mankind.
+Most pundits emphasize the competitive advantages of their countries or social groups.
+In the 1920-1930s, ideologists in the Soviet Union, economically broke and militarily incapable at that time, advanced the ideological slogans of communism as the future of mankind.
+And Soviet Union had an international influence well beyond its economic or military means.

 The school of realists, which was based mainly in the United States and touted the key role of military power in world politics in the 1950s-1960s, put emphasis on the U.S. military might which was still prevailing at that time.

 The “soft power” theory was born out of the euphoria from the victory of liberal democracy.
 But it is no longer talked about just as enthusiastically.
 This is due to series of consequences attributed to liberal democracy, prominent amongst which are, Iraq war, Arab Spring and election of President Trump.
-Europeans, too, spoke quite often about liberal democracy as an attractive concept until they got the so-called populists in Poland and Hungary.
-Their enthusiasm started wear to off when it became clear that China was winning on the economic front.
+Europeans, too, spoke quite often about liberal democracy as an attractive concept until they got the so-called populists in Poland and Hungary, etc. Their enthusiasm started wear to off when it became clear that China was winning on the economic front.
 Europe became vulnerable due to its security weakness while Russia once placed at the bottom of the top ten world economies had outpaced all countries except China and the U.S. mainly on the back of strong foreign policy and military capabilities.

-Being a Russian, I am quite inclined to stress upon the importance of hard power, resolve, and competent diplomacy which gave country a competitive advantage over many others.
+Being a Russian, I am quite inclined to stress upon the importance of hard power, resolve, and competent diplomacy which gave my country a competitive advantage over many others.

 I think the cumulative influence of states are determined by complex and dynamic interaction amongst military, economic, political, ideological, and psychological factors of power and the ability of states to manage them well.
 Let me give an example of this complex but not always obvious interaction.